srobo/website/_posts/2023-04-09-haberdashers-win-sr2023.md

 ## League Matches

 At the in person event, teams participated in a further 70 league matches, showcasing a diverse range of robot designs and strategies.
 The robots displayed impressive agility, precision, and ingenuity, as they navigated the arena to capture tokens and outmanoeuvre their opponents.
-Team’s had varying designs from suction systems, lifting mechanisms, and even a flywheel designed to launch tokens backwards.
+Team’s had varying designs from suction systems, lifting mechanisms, and even a flywheel designed to launch tokens.

 ## Knockouts